-It’s always good to know about the benefits you will receive from a hair transplant, namely a fuller head of hair and the confidence that goes with it.
-However, it’s also wise to make yourself aware of the side-effects you will experience as well.
+Knowing about the benefits of a hair transplant, namely a fuller head of hair and its confidence, is always good.
+However, it’s also wise to be aware of the side effects you will experience.

 A hair transplant is a surgical method where a dermatological surgeon will move hair from one area of your body to a bald spot on your head.
 The most common practice is for the surgeon to move hair from the head’s back to the front or top.